California Foreclosure Laws and Process

 Notice of Trustee’s Sale

 After 90 days, if the default is not cured, the trustee then issues a Notice of Trustee’s Sale, specifying the date, time, and place of the foreclosure auction.
+Under AB 2424, this process may be extended if the property is listed for sale or a purchase agreement is active, requiring a mandatory 45-day postponement to allow the homeowner additional time.
 This notice must be posted on the property, published in local newspapers, and sometimes mailed to interested parties.
 In California, the property cannot be sold until at least 20 days have passed from the time the homeowner received the Notice of Trustee Sale.

 Foreclosure Auction

 The sale is conducted as a public auction, where the property is sold to the highest bidder.
+However, AB 2424 now requires that properties be sold for at least 67% of their fair market value, ensuring that homeowners retain a significant portion of their equity.
 The trustee may require bidders to pay the full bid amount in cash or cashier’s check.
 The winning bidder receives a trustee’s deed upon sale, transferring ownership of the property.

 Judicial Foreclosure Notice and Sale Process